push_notifications.png

 })

-Token in the sendToDevice method is the destination token.
-By default data-only notifications do not show alerts on the device therefore we explicitly make the notification’s priority high and content available as true for android and iOS to show the alert.
+The destination token in the sendToDevice method is the token.
+By default, data-only notifications do not show alerts on the device; therefore, we explicitly make the notification’s priority high and content available as true for Android and iOS to show the alert.

 Sending and receiving notification